RodrigoVila/BottleFi/README.md

 npm run hardhat:node
 ```

+e) Use one of the provided Hardhat accounts.

+Copy one of the provided Private Keys at your console where the Node is running.
+Import that account at Metamask using the private key.
+- Open Metamask
+- Click on your account (Middle top button)
+- Click on Add new account
+- Click on import account
+- Make sure that selected type is "Private Key"
+- Paste one of your Hardhat accounts
+- Use this account to interact with the app.
+Maybe you want to add another one to try different roles (Supplier, Vendor)

-### 4. Compile and deploy Contracts to the Local Network
+#### 4. Compile and deploy Contracts to the Local Network

 Open a new terminal and run